Igormirowski/LAP-3-Counter/README.md

 # Testing
 - play with testing library [rtl](https://testing-library.com/docs/react-testing-library/intro/)
+- With rtl we test our code with user interacti with our app
 - CRA – Create React App
 - SPA – Single Page Application